What is a PLC and how do I talk Python to it?

 - Appendix: List of PLC brands and products

 I will add links to the table of contents as I publish each part.

-Technically, I didn’t go to high school because that concept doesn’t really exist in Germany.
-I was in the final two years of the kind of schooling that qualifies you for going to university, which, for a majority American audience, is easiest translated with “high school”. ↩
+Technically, I didn’t go to “high school” because that concept doesn’t really exist in Germany.
+I was in the final two years of Gymnasium, which, for the majority non-German audience of this blog is easiest translated with “high school”. ↩